 When God created humankind, He created them in His own image.
 One of God’s trademarks is His creativity.
 Mankind, too, was born to create, not the least of which is to procreate.
-But besides procreation God wired men with an innate curiosity to discover, invent, develop, and bring something new to the table.
-How else could you explain all the discoveries and inventions in the history of mankind?
+But besides procreation God wired men to co-create.
+With an innate curiosity to discover, invent, and develop, we bring something new to the table.
+How else could we explain all the discoveries and inventions in the history of mankind?
 The creative spark inside of us pushes us forward.

 However, unfortunately, besides the upward trend of progress there’s also a noticeable self-destructive downward spiral, coming with Adam and Eve’s emancipation from God.
 Here is the key encounter leading to a very bad decision (Genesis 3:5):

 “The serpent said to the woman, ‘you most assuredly won’t die!
 For God knows that when you eat of it [the forbidden fruit], your eyes will be opened and you will be like God, knowing good and evil.’”

 Mankind’s emancipation from God was based on the delusional promise that our eyes will be opened.
 Our innate curiosity got the better of us when we decided to go for the unknown while leaving our innocence behind.
 And so it happened that we don’t see eye to eye with our Creator anymore.
 Prophet Isaiah put it this way (Isaiah 55:8):